 But remember, we all go through trying times.
 Think about the last time you faced hardship and how you got through.

 There was a time you thought you couldn’t go on, but you did.

-Summon inner strength: you already have it in you.
-You’re a warrior: you can overcome any obstacles just like you did in the past.
+Summon your inner strength; you already have it.
+You’re a warrior: you can overcome any obstacle, just like you did in the past.

 Recognising that strength within you makes believing in yourself easy.

-Just as no one can live your life for you, no one can make you believe in you.
-Nor can you make others believe in you.
+Just as no one can live your life for you, no one can make you believe in yourself.
+You cannot make others believe in you.

 You’re the only person who can believe in yourself, and it comes down to a simple choice: you believe in you or you don’t.

-Make a choice to believe in you today and align behaviours using the tips outlined above.
+Make a choice to believe in yourself today and align your behaviours using the tips outlined above.

 You’ll find that believing in yourself gets easier and stronger.

-And in no time will you gain unwavering self-belief that helps you achieve whatever you set your mind to and live a successful life you deserve to.
+And in no time, you will gain unwavering self-belief that helps you achieve whatever you set your mind to and live the successful life you deserve.